Christmas After Divorce: Navigating The Holidays

 - Do Some Reading

 Dedicate as much time and energy to planning for yourself as you do to planning for anyone else—then don’t feel guilty when you enjoy yourself.
 (Communicate that to your kids too: Let ’em know that they’re not being disloyal if they have a fantastic time with the other parent.)
 Consider throwing yourself a divorce party—you’ll never have a better excuse.

 Some children react to Christmas after divorce by clinging to their past—even when they’re all grown up and living out of the house.
-Help them to feel less threatened by letting them invent some of their own celebrations.
-And even if you’re talking about a big-ticket decision like a move or a switch to a new school, they’ll be more excited about the change if they feel that they had some input.
-Likewise, if you have children who expected to inherit your wedding jewelry, psychologists suggest getting them on board by reassuring them that the new bijoux will go to them too.
+Help them to feel less threatened by letting them invent some of their own, new family traditions.
+They will always be more excited about change if they feel that they had some input.

 If you’ve always gone to your mother-in-law’s for the holidays, going someplace else should be cause for celebration.
 Likewise, if you and your ex always visited a restaurant that was “your place,” try staying home, turning off the phone, and cooking up a feast with all your favorite foods.
-(Help yourself to extra servings of anything you like that your ex didn’t.)
 You get the idea: This holiday season you get to do what you want, not what someone else expects.